UBC-MDS/chembox/README.md

 The package includes 4 functions for solving chemistry problems:

-- `get_elements`a parser that takes a chemical formula in string format and returns a pandas data frame that contains the elements and their respective count.
+- `get_elements`a parser that takes a chemical formula in string format and returns a dictionary that contains the elements and their respective count.

 - `is_valid`: a checker that returns a boolean indicating whether a given input is chemically reasonable.